Parkseokje/TIL/Go/package-variable-function.md

-# Basics > Packages, variables and functions
+# Packages, variables and functions

 ## Download